UNLOCK FREE TRAINING

 (2) In addition to the penalties set out in this chapter, a Circuit Court may impose an additional penalty on any person who violates any provision of this chapter by fining them not less than one hundred dollars ($100) nor more than one thousand dollars ($1,000) or imprisoning them for a term not to exceed six (6) months or both.
 Upon conviction, in addition to the aforesaid fine, there shall be added to the fine the amount of any real estate brokerage commission paid or received as a result of the violation or violations in question.
 Each transaction shall be regarded as a separate offense and shall be punished as such.

-Another key provision is Statute 324.117 that addresses advertising properties for sale.
-Only licensed agents can advertise a property with the following key provisions:
+Another key provision is Statute 324.117, which addresses advertising properties for sale.

 The Kentucky Real Estate Commission (KREC) has also identified several vital legislative statutes that may be worth exploring.
 These include: